vipulnaik/diet-exercise-health/profile-information/physical-exercise/dead-hang-with-history.md

 ## Current practice

-I aim to do this on alternating days, and more specifically on the days that I am not doing strength exercises.
 Generally, I do this after returning from jogging.

 * Underhand dead hang (palms facing me) for as long as I can; as of 2024-10-04, this is appromximately 30-35 seconds.

 * Overhand dead hang (palms away from me) for as long as I can; as of 2024-10-06, this is about 45-50 seconds.

+From 2024-12-06 onward, I aim to do this once every 3 days, and more specifically on the days after my strength exercise break and the day before I do weight-lifting exercises.
+Previously I did the exercise on alternating days, alternating with weight-lifting.

 ## 2024-10-02 onward: started underhand dead hang